Step by Step guide

 In a branch

-Take the full power of attorney document (either the original or a copy which has been certified on every page) to your local branch and we’ll complete the registration process.
+Take the full power of attorney document (either the original or a copy which has been certified on every page) or court of protection order to your local branch and we’ll complete the registration process.

 You’ll also need to take a form of identification and address verification for each attorney.
 You can find a list of acceptable documentation on our ID check page.